gentootoaster/dickpicDownloader/README.md

 ## ✨ Dickpic Downloader ✨
-Python script for downloading dickpics from Reddit made with love ❤.
+Python script to download dickpics from Reddit, made with love ❤.

 **Features:**
 - Progress tracking 📈